ebaauw/homebridge-zp/README.md

 It takes a `-h` or `--help` argument to provide a brief overview of its functionality and command-line arguments.

 ### Installation
-The homebridge-zp plugin obviously needs homebridge, which, in turn needs Node.js.
+The homebridge-zp plugin obviously needs Homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server:

 - Install the latest v12 LTS version of Node.js.
 On a Raspberry Pi, install the 12.x [Package package](https://github.com/nodesource/distributions/blob/master/README.md#installation-instructions) from NodeSource.
 On other platforms, download and run the [12.x.x LTS](https://nodejs.org) installer.
 These installations include the `npm` package manager;
 - On a Raspberry Pi, make sure `/usr/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there.
 On macOS, these install to `/usr/local/bin`;